Last Updated: January 11, 2023

 Is bitcoin legal in the US?
 And if yes, to what extent?

-So, next time you’re shopping online, check if cryptocurrencies are listed as a payment method and go for it!
+So, next time you’re shopping online, make sure that cryptocurrencies are listed as a payment method and go for it!

 Besides using bitcoins for shopping, you can use them to make a profit, as Bitcoin mining is legal in the US.
 Just don’t forget to report any profits you make on your tax return since they are subject to taxation by the Federal Government!
 Those are the laws on a federal level, but now you probably want to know: